Phyllocoptruta oleivora

 Symptoms

-Affected fruit has rough, sandpaper-textured, silver, reddish-brown or black blemishes, with darker outer edges.
-The damage tends to be silvery on lemons and grapefruit, and rusty brown on oranges.
-Blemishes show up prominently when the fruit colours and becomes more severe the longer the fruit remains on the tree.
+Fruit infested while very young develops russeting (rough, sandpaper-textured skin).
+Damage that occurs later in the fruit's development causes bronzing (discoloured blemishes, often with darker outer edges).
+Bronzing tends to be silvery-coloured on lemons and grapefruit, and rusty brown or black on oranges.
+All these blemishes show up more prominently as the fruit ripens and colours, becoming more severe the longer the fruit remains on the tree.

-Rust mites can also cause bronzing of leaves and green twigs.
+Citrus rust mites can also cause leaves to turn bronze, or bronzing to green twigs.

 • Summer